top of page

 Structure communication like tyres; get a grip, keep control, stay on the path

-So, your new starter is out of the blocks and driving your expensive asset, while not really remembering what that policy-thing was that mentioned something about being distracted or something but I can use a PDA while driving or something?
+So, your new driver is out of the blocks and driving your expensive asset, while not really recalling that policy-thing that mentioned something about being distracted or something but I can use a PDA while driving?
+Was that it?!

-Once they've got over that hurdle it's on to the regular updates.
+Once they get their head around that it's on to regular updates.
 Now, if your drivers work from home or work away a lot, it can be difficult to reach them.
-With high demand and an increasingly competitive market time is a rare and precious thing, which is why apps and other remote updates seem like such a great solution.
-Today's tech makes it easier than ever to connect, with apps designed to provide remote training, periodic updates, news about the route, changes to the schedule etc.
+With high demand and an increasingly competitive market time is a rare and precious thing, which is why apps and other remote comms solutions seem like such a great option.
+Today's tech makes it easier than ever to connect, with apps designed to deliver remote training, periodic updates, news about the route, changes to the schedule etc.

-Of course periodic training provides an opportunity for drivers to learn something new or seek clarity over something that's been on their mind, but the course is usually a general subject or about a certain way of working that leads them down a different mental path, and that niggling doubt may end up being locked away for another time.
+Of course, periodic training is an opportunity for drivers to learn something new or seek clarity over something that's been on their mind, but the course is often a general subject or focuses on a certain way of working that leads them down a different mental path, and that niggling doubt may end up being locked away for another time.

-Debriefs at the end of the shift can be a good opportunity to talk about things, particularly as it's often a one-to-one experience (so no fear that other drivers might rib them for not knowing) but the reality is that the driver just wants to wrap things up and go home, and the manager is mainly concerned about failed deliveries, unhappy customers, damage to the vehicle and the next day's schedule.
+Debriefs at the end of a shift can be a good opportunity to talk about things, particularly as it's often a one-to-one experience, but the reality is that the driver just wants to wrap things up and go home and the manager's mainly concerned about failed deliveries, unhappy customers, damage to the vehicle or the next day's schedule.

-These days a professional driver is expected to know more, more of the time.
-But consider doing things differently and understand the reasons why.
+These days a professional driver is expected to know more, more of the time, which is why it's essential to do things differently and to understand the reasons why.

-Video call the driver, call the driver.
-Set aside time each (or every other) week for issues they're not clear about.
-Make sure they receive training on how to use the tech.
+Video call the driver, call the driver (while they're stationary of course!).
+Set aside time each or every other week to cover issues they're not clear about.
+Make sure they receive training on how to use technology.
 Can they contact someone about technical or content issues?

 Plan your updates so it doesn't happen all at once, and always make time for a face to face conversation.
 And make sure Audrey the app isn't the only source of information.

-If you'd like help with planning your driver communication then we're right here when you need us.
-Email davina@transformotion.co.uk to get the ball, or rather the tyre, rolling.
+If you'd like support to plan your driver communication then we're right here when you need us.
+Email enquiries@transformotion.ie to get the ball, or rather the tyre, rolling.

 0 comments